-The majority of nylon holsters out there seem like they were sewn at the end of a 60hr work week by a half blind monkey using the remains of a used nylon duffle bag.
+The majority of nylon holsters out there seem like they were sewn at the end of a 60 hr work week by a half blind monkey using the remains of a used nylon duffle bag.
 While lighter than a lot of holsters, they seldom retain their shape well and unless reinforced, collapse when not filled with a firearm (making re-holstering one-handed a challenge).

 Kydex and Injection Molded Plastic (IMP) are the “latest and greatest” in the world of holsters.
-Generally more inexpensive than molded leather, the majority utilize a friction fit.
-Often as light as nylon, they retain shape, shed water, are impervious to most chemicals, are low maintenance, and (at least the quality ones) don’t move around much on your belt.
+Generally less expensive than molded leather, the majority utilize a friction fit.
+Often as light as nylon, they retain shape, shed water, are impervious to most chemicals, are low maintenance, low-proifile and (at least the quality ones) don’t move around much on your belt.

 A TEOTWAWKI holster is different from other holsters.
 It has different requirements and as a result, different characteristics.
 While not all of characteristics may apply to your situation, please consider each individually and how it can or might apply to you.

 First, the vast majority of preppers across all the many different scenarios that might occur will not have the luxury of carrying a big box of additional holsters with them to choose from should they desire a different mode of carry, a different handgun or something of that nature.
 As the saying goes you picked it, and now you are stuck with it.